alexrsit/k3s/README.md

 Recommended 3 masters, 3 workers and 2 loadbalancer nodes.
 Preferred and tested OS = Ubuntu >=22.04

+Use "cleanup" role if the environment is to be destroyed after creation.
+Full example below

 ## Playbook usage

 ```yaml